-- Write Clean Code in Python – Leverage Python libraries like NumPy, Pandas, and Matplotlib to wrangle your data.
+- Python Basics for Data Analysis – Leverage libraries like NumPy, Pandas, and Matplotlib to wrangle your data.
 The focus of this course is on data analysis and engineering.

 Each free course can help you start a new career or get a pay increase or promotion.
 If you are interested in learning the #1 programming language in the world, here are Python courses and certificate programs to learn this powerful language.